tldr-pages/tldr/pages/linux/man.md

 # man

-> the system's manual pager
+> The system's manual pager.

 - Display the manual page for the program: